Exploring Three Gold Projects in Nevada

 This profile is part of a paid investor education campaign.*

 Peloton Minerals’ Independence Valley project is being explored by their joint venture partner Kinross Gold Corp.
 (TSE:K;NYSE:KGC;FWB:KIN2), who has the option to earn a 75 percent interest in the property.
-The property resides on the southern extension of the Carlin gold trend and hosts the largest untested mineralized rhyolite dome complex in the Spruce Mountain Mining District.
+The property resides on the southern extension of the Carlin gold trend and hosts the largest untested mineralized rhyolite dome complex in the Spruce Mountain mining district.
 Kinross and Peloton Minerals are planning a drill program on the property in 2019.

-The company’s third project, Texas Canyon, is located approximately five miles west of their Golden Trail property and features a strong Carlin-style alteration anomaly identified at surface through an airborne hyperspectral survey.
+The company’s third project, Texas Canyon, is located approximately five miles west of its Golden Trail property and features a strong Carlin-style alteration anomaly identified at surface through an airborne hyperspectral survey.
 Moving forward, Peloton Minerals is compiling technical data in preparation for issuing an NI 43-101 technical report on the property.

 Peloton Minerals is led by a strong and experienced management team and board of directors, with most having worked extensively on mineral exploration and development projects around the world.
 Additionally, management, insiders and strong European private investors notably hold about 75 percent of the company’s shares.